Gkcloud5/Better-future/Learning/Network/01-Fundamentals/01/Computer network architecture.md

 * Computer network architecture refers to the design and structure of a computer network
 	* Which enables the communication and exchange of data between different devices, systems or networks
-* It encompasses the layout, protocols, hardware components and software applications that define how data
+* It encompasses the layout, protocols, hardware components and software applications that define how data is transmitted, received and processed within a network.
+* Network architecture provides a framework for organizing and managing various network elements, including computers, servers and switches and other networking devices.

 ### What it do:

+* It outline the rules, standards and procedures for data transfer, addressing, routing, security and other aspects of network communication.